 - We and other organisations may access and use from other countries the information recorded by fraud prevention agencies

-By working together we can help to reduce fraudulent activity by making it difficult to undertake and easy to detect at the earliest opportunity.
+By working together we can help to reduce fraudulent activity by making it difficult to undertake and identifying it at the earliest opportunity.

-The Fraud Awareness information booklet will assist you to put in place the internal controls to assess, prevent and detect the risk of your organisation being affected by fraud.
+The Fraud Awareness information booklet will help you to put in place the internal controls to assess, prevent and detect the risk of your organisation being affected by fraud.

 Click here to view advice from the Cheque and Credit Clearing Company for business users of cheques.